fabriziopandini/cluster-api/docs/proposals/20221003-In-place-propagation-of-Kubernetes-objects-only-changes.md

 #### Simplified Metadata propagation from MachineDeployment to MachineSet

-We are going to drop current behaviour inherithed from Kubernetes's Deployment controller, that computes top level labels in MachineSet using a different source from the one used for annotations.
+We are going to drop current behaviour inherited from Kubernetes's Deployment controller, that computes top level labels in MachineSet using a different source from the one used for annotations.
 Instead we propose a more straight forward propagation:

 1. Top level metadata from MachineDeployment propagates to top level metadata in MachineSet.